guinslym/cstmc_helper_to_parse_the_dataset/README.md

 ##CSTMC Helper

-These are the files that I use to help me parse the CSMTC datasets
+Theses are the files that I use to help me parse the CSMTC datasets

 #Usage